Jodie Taylor

-Jodie Lee Taylor (born 17 May 1986) is an English professional footballer who plays as a striker for Arsenal of WSL.
+Jodie Lee Taylor (born 17 May 1986) is an English former professional footballer who last played as a striker for Arsenal of WSL.
 She began her club career with local team Tranmere Rovers and had brief spells in her home country with Birmingham City and Lincoln Ladies.
-A well-traveled player, she has also played abroad in the United States, Canada, Australia, Sweden and France.
+A well-travelled player, she has also played abroad in the United States, Canada, Australia, Sweden and France.

 Taylor represented England at youth level before making her senior international debut in 2014.
 She scored the opening goal in the 2–1 quarter-final win over hosts Canada at the 2015 FIFA Women's World Cup.
 England went on to win the bronze medal at the tournament.
 Taylor won the Golden Boot as top goalscorer at Euro 2017, scoring five goals in four appearances.

 Early life

 Born in Birkenhead, United Kingdom, Taylor made her first team debut for Tranmere Rovers in February 2002, at the age of 15, during a prolific season in youth football.
-That term she scored 109 goals across 125 games for Oldershaw School, Merseyside Under–16s and Tranmere's reserve team.
+That term, she scored 109 goals across 125 games for Oldershaw School, Merseyside Under–16s and Tranmere's reserve team.
 She then scored on her first team debut in Tranmere's 5–1 win over Wolves in the FA Women's Cup fifth round.

-When Tranmere were relegated in 2004 Taylor accepted a four-year scholarship to Oregon State University.
+When Tranmere were relegated in 2004, Taylor accepted a four-year scholarship to Oregon State University.
 She had scored 29 goals in 38 first team appearances for Tranmere, despite missing six months of action with a broken leg.